Q. What are the meal plan choices for students living in the residence halls?

 Q. Are all students required to have a meal plan?

 A. Students living in the residence halls are required to have a meal plan as part of the Residence Hall and Dining Contract.
 There are three residence halls that allow a “room only” contract: Harrison, Stinson and Henry Halls.

 Q. What meal plan options are available for commuter students and WMU apartment residents?

 A. Commuter students and WMU apartment residents purchase meal plans by the semester.
 In addition to the meal plan options available to residence hall students, there are “block meal plan” options available to commuter students.
 The block meal plans are: Commuter 100, Commuter 75 and Commuter 50 meal plans.
 The block meal plans include 100, 75, or 50 accesses to dining halls in the semester, respectively.

 Students can purchase commuter meal plans online.
 Commuter Meal Plans may be charged to a WMU student account, or purchased online with a MasterCard®, Visa® or Discover® credit card.
 To pay by cash or check, students should come to the Dining Services office located in theBernhard Center, room 161.

-A. With the many choices offered in Dining Services, almost all special dietary needs can be met.
-Given the unique needs of students with special dietary needs, individual consultation is encouraged.
+A. With the many choices offered in Dining Services, almost all dietary accommodations can be met.
+Given the unique needs of students with food allergies or medically required dietary accommodations, individual consultation is encouraged.
 For assistance or guidance with food choices, ask to speak with the dining manager or call the dietitian at (269) 387-4888.